Gordon Foxley

-Gordon Foxley was Director of Ammunition Procurement at the United Kingdom Ministry of Defence from 1981 to 1984.
+Gordon Foxley was the Director of Ammunition Procurement at the United Kingdom Ministry of Defence from 1981 to 1984.
 He was convicted on 12 counts of corruption in 1993 after he took bribes from arms manufacturers to set up defence contracts.
 A 1995 MoD report "Ministry of Defence: Fraud in Defence Procurement" concludes that Gordon Foxley's case is one of the worst cases of corruption that has come before the Public Accounts Committee (PAC).

 MoD fraud

 Conviction

 Gordon Richmond Foxley had been Director of Ammunition Procurement in the Ministry of Defence for 20 years when he was wrapped up in a corruption case led by the Ministry of Defence Police Fraud Squad.
 In 1996, Mr Foxley was sentenced to four years in prison for receiving bribes of £1.3 million with Police estimating he received at least £3.5 million in total.
 However, police have always stated that their beliefs were only based on circumstantial evidence based upon the size and location of Foxley's house and the number of cars in the driveway.
 In 1995 Jack Straw said: "I have always maintained he was charged only in respect of a small number of the bribes he took. " Foxley served only two years of his four-year sentence in Ford Open Prison.
 His sentence had included a further three years in jail if he failed to hand over £1.5 million within 18 months, however this was never enforced, and Foxley was never sent back to prison.
 In 1996, the MoD secretly received £4.6 million in monies recovered as punitive payments (in place of industrial blacklisting) from the overseas companies cited as paying Foxley, none of which were declared publicly.
 These payments only came to light when the MoD was forced to disclose them under a successful "Strike Out" action brought in the High Court in 2008.